 What are the key statistics about gastrointestinal carcinoid tumors?

-It is thought that about 8,000 neuroendocrine tumors and cancers that start in the gastrointestinal tract (the stomach, intestine, appendix, colon, or rectum) are diagnosed each year in the United States.
+Although the exact number isn’t known, about 8,000 neuroendocrine tumors and cancers that start in the gastrointestinal tract (the stomach, intestine, appendix, colon, or rectum) are diagnosed each year in the United States.
 These tumors can also start in the lungs (see our document Lung Carcinoid Tumor for more information) and the pancreas, although a small number develop in other organs.

 The number of carcinoid tumors diagnosed has been increasing for many years.
 The reason for this is unknown.
 Some think it may be a byproduct of doing more endoscopy and CT scans to look for something else and finding carcinoid tumors.
 Since many carcinoids never cause any symptoms, there are probably many people with carcinoid tumors that are never found.
 These tumors may only be seen during an autopsy when a person dies of something else, or when someone has surgery or imaging tests for an unrelated condition.